1. The Idea of Home is Fluid.

 12. You Kiss A Lot of Strangers (Pre-Covid).

 Kissing is cultural and Europeans love to cheek smooch.
-Bahamians suffocate you with Bear Hugs.
-Canadians are masters of the Buddy Hug.
+Bahamians suffocate you with “bear hugs”.
+Canadians are masters of the “buddy hug”.
 Tough to keep it all straight.
-I’m a hugger by nature, but I’ve also become a cheek smoocher…and often go for the Dutch 3….might as well do it with gusto, right?!
+I’m a hugger by nature, but I’ve also become a cheek smoocher…and often go for the Dutch triple smooch….might as well do it with gusto, right?!

-Share your story.
-Share my story and feel free to add to the list above.
+Share your story, share this post, and tag on to the list above.